Written By: SafeHome.org Team | Updated: November 2020

 Children & Pets

 Keep flammable items at least 3 feet away from an operating space heater.
-Keep the space heater on a flat and stable surface when using it so that it doesn't potentially fall on something and catch on fire.
-Some are designed to automatically turn oﬀ once tipped over -- these ones are much safer.
-Space heaters should not be left on overnight or unattended.
+Position the space heater on a flat and stable surface so that it doesn't fall on something and catch on fire.
+Some heaters automatically turn oﬀ when tipped over; they’re much safer.
+Don’t leave space heaters on overnight or leave them unattended.

 Cooking equipment is the number-one cause of home fires and injuries.
 Be especially careful when igniting grills and other cooking equipment since 66 percent of home cooking fires begin at the ignition stage.
 Never leave the kitchen unattended while cooking, and after you are done, ensure that the stove and/or oven is completely oﬀ.
 Keep hot items away from loose clothing, dish towels, and other fabrics that could cause a fire.

 If you use a fireplace, get it checked out yearly.
 Operate it only when you’re home and ensure that fires are 100 percent extinguished before you go to sleep.
 Use a fireplace screen to protect against flying sparks.
 The screen should be big enough to cover the entire fireplace opening and heavy enough to withstand any logs that roll from the fire.

 The Home Fire Sprinkler Coalition offers a video with top-and-bottom comparisons of a home fire in a house with sprinklers and a home fire in a house without sprinklers.
 It gets the point across better than a long list of numbers might (also notice the disorienting, pitch-black effect of fire mentioned earlier).
 In a nutshell, fire sprinklers significantly increase your family’s odds of safe escape.
 They contain or put out fires, and minimize property damage.